 Three-quarters of the subjects sat in the chair that reminded them of juice, though most participants said they did not notice the towel design.

 Our research suggests whatever you've learned in the computer game does have an effect on how you behave toward the stimulus in the real world, Fletcher says.

 A researcher at Texas A&M International University has concluded that there is no significant relationship between school shootings and playing violent video games.

 Writing for the Journal of Investigative Psychology and Offender Profiling, Prof. Christopher Ferguson criticizes the methodology used in earlier research linking games to violence and aggression.
 He also points out that no evidence of violent

 game play was found in recent high-profile incidents such as the Virginia Tech massacre, the Utah Trolley Stop mall shooting and the February, 2008 shooting on the campus of Northern Illinois University.

 Ferguson examines the notion of moral panic as it relates to the supposed relationship between violent video games and school shootings:

+specifically.
 Actual causes of violent crime, such as family environment, genetics, poverty, and inequality, are oftentimes difficult, controversial, and intractable problems.
-By contrast, video games present something of a straw man by which politicians can
+By contrast, video games present something of a straw man by

 Ferguson, who cites GamePolitics among his numerous sources, notes that many video game critics are unfamiliar with the medium:

-commentators make claims betraying their unfamiliarity, such as that games like Grant Theft Auto ‘award points’ for antisocial behaviour... despite that few games award points for anything anymore, instead focusing on stories.
+games.
+Some commentators make claims betraying their unfamiliarity, such as that games like Grant Theft Auto ‘award points’ for antisocial behaviour... despite that few games award points for anything anymore, instead focusing on

 Ferguson also points out what he sees as design flaws in a number of studies relating to video games and aggression.
 He also examines school shooting research conducted by the FBI and Secret Service before concluding: